BharathKumarReddy2103/CI-CD/Day-16/Why I No Longer Choose Jenkins for New CICD Projects.md

 [star this repository](https://github.com/BharathKumarReddy2103/CICD)** to support more DevOps content like this.

 📬 Have a different opinion?
 Open an [Issue](https://github.com/BharathKumarReddy2103/CICD/issues) or join the [Discussion](https://github.com/BharathKumarReddy2103/CICD/discussions)—let’s talk CI/CD.

+👨‍💻 **If you enjoy DevOps content like this, consider [following my GitHub profile](https://github.com/BharathKumarReddy2103)** for more articles, projects, and hands-on insights from the world of CI/CD and cloud engineering.